Double BFV quantisation of 3d Gravity: BFV resolution of coisotropic submanifolds

 Introducing coordinates $(\mu^\dag,\mu, \rho^\dag,\rho)$ in $\FF=\F(F,C)\times T^*\mathbb{R}^{\ell_1+\ell_2}$ so that (cf. Theorem \ref{thm:BFVcoisotropic})

 together with $\mathbb{S}\in C^\infty(\FF)$, defined as in equation \eqref{e:Rfunction} such that $\{\mathbb{S},\mathbb{S}\}=0$, providing a resolution of $\underline{\CCo}$.
 Specifically we have:

-Note that the original graded symplectic manifold was endowed with the data of a function $S_C \in C^{\infty}(\F(F,C))$ satisfying the Classical Master Equation $\{S_C,S_C\}=0$ (with respect to $\omega_C$), this is the Hamiltonian function of the cohomological vector field $Q_C$, and it corresponds to the master functional for the original BFV resolution of $\underline{C}$.
-We then look for an extension $\check{S}_C$ of $S_C$, i.e. a function in $C^\infty(\FF(F,\Co,C))$ whose restriction to the zero section
+Recall that the original graded symplectic manifold is endowed with a function $S_C \in C^{\infty}(\F(F,C))$ satisfying the Classical Master Equation $\{S_C,S_C\}=0$ (with respect to $\omega_C$), this is the Hamiltonian function of the cohomological vector field $Q_C$, and it corresponds to the master functional for the BFV resolution of $\underline{C}$.
+We then look for an extension $\check{S}_C$ of $S_C$, i.e.\ a function in $C^\infty(\FF(F,\Co,C))$ whose restriction to the zero section

 coincides with $S_C$, and such that